Expanding Atomic Force Microscopy with HybriD Mode Imaging

 A new addition to the controller is a high-speed (20 MHz) data acquisition module, which allows a real-time collection of the probe deflection traces in the oscillatory cycles in the 0.5 – 10 kHz range in NEXT and NTEGRA microscopes.
 The unit allows fast data processing at 120 MHz that is essential for real-time treatment of incoming data.
 The added functionality is supported by software modules that are embedded into the continuously developing Nova software package.

-In the HD mode, the sample or the probe is driven into a vertical oscillation by a Z piezo-element at the frequency well below the resonances of the probe and the piezo-element*.
+In the HD mode, the sample or the probe is driven into a vertical oscillation by a Z piezo-element at the frequency well below the resonances of the probe and the piezo-element.
+The HybriD Mode with the low-frequency oscillation of a sample is realized in NEXT and NTEGRA microscopes, whereas in Smena microscope the same mode is implemented using the low-frequency oscillation of the probe that is fixed to the piezo-scanner in this instrument.
 As the probe and the sample approach each other in every cycle the tip goes from non-touching to touching regime and the cantilever deflects in response to the tip-sample interactions to the operator-chosen level.
 This sequence of the events and with an idealized deflection profile of the probe in the single cycle of HD mode is illustrated in Figures 1a-b.
 As the probe-sample distance shrinks, the cantilever deflection first stays at the baseline level (point 1 in the deflection profile) and then it might bend down in response to adhesive or capillary forces (point 2).
 On further approach, when the repulsive tip-sample forces dominate, the bending reverses upwards until it reaches the set-point level (point 3) chosen for lateral scanning feedback.
 This is the turnaround Z-position of the cycle.

 As the sample and the tip depart, the probe might experience strong adhesive interactions reflected by a well (point 4) in the deflection, before the probe fully detaches from the sample and the cantilever restores its baseline deflection (point 5).